cimug-org/CIMTool/dev-docs/Includes/CIMToolFeature/CIMToolFeature-README.md

 ## Relationship to Other Projects

-- **CIMToolProduct** — the active replacement for this project's packaging role. `CIMTool.product` with `useFeatures="false"` performs plugin-based packaging directly, making this feature project redundant in the current workflow.
+- **CIMToolProduct**: the active replacement for this project's packaging role. `CIMTool.product` with `useFeatures="false"` performs plugin-based packaging directly, making this feature project redundant in the current workflow.
-- All plugins listed in `feature.xml` (`au.com.langdale.cimtoole`, `au.com.langdale.cimtoole.help`, `au.com.langdale.kena`, `au.com.langdale.rcputil`, `au.com.langdale.cimutil`, `com.cimphony.cimtoole`) are active projects — only this feature wrapper is dormant.
+- All plugins listed in `feature.xml` (`au.com.langdale.cimtoole`, `au.com.langdale.cimtoole.help`, `au.com.langdale.kena`, `au.com.langdale.rcputil`, `au.com.langdale.cimutil`, `com.cimphony.cimtoole`) are active projects, and only this feature wrapper is dormant.